r3APA3EH/Documentation/pal/intro.md

 * Almost full MoLang support using [Mocha](https://unnamed.team/docs/mocha).
 (Even supports stuff like arrow `->` operators, and variables!)

 ## Why should I use this over the other one?
-Well development on the other one has practically halted, it isn't even on 1.21.7 as of the time of writing.
+Well development on the other one has practically halted.
-We're dedicated to doing fast ports and bug fixes.
+On the other hand we're dedicated to doing fast ports and bug fixes.
-And this mod has all the features player animator has and more!
+And this mod has all the features player animator has and much more than that!